MartinTichovsky/cypress-interceptor/README.md

         - [writeStatsToLog](#writestatstolog-1)
     - [Interfaces](#interfaces-1)

-### About

-Cypress Interceptor is a global substitute for `cy.intercept`.
-It is a crucial helper for your tests based on HTTP/HTTPS requests.
-The main reason why this package was created is the function `waitUntilRequestIsDone`.
-This function waits until one or more requests are finished using the provided arguments.
-More information below.

-For working with websockets, go to the [websocket section](#websocket-interceptor).

-#### Why to use?
+## Why to use?

+Generally when you can not safely check that the content has been changed by the finished request.

-Let's say we have some content to check.
-It can be a table, data grid, list of products, ... - just any content controlled by AJAX requests.
+For exapmle: Let's say we have a table, data grid, list of products, ... - just any content controlled by AJAX requests.
 If you use pure Cypress get/find, you can not be sure that the refresh was performed well.

 ```ts
 it("Table refresh", () => {